Measurements conspire nonlocally to restructure critical quantum states: Ensemble of outcomes

-More generally the long-distance behavior of any correlation function linear in the density matrix, including the phase correlations, cannot change in response to local measurements if one averages over the measurement outcomes.
-The key point is that averaging over measurement outcomes is equivalent to the effect of a local quantum channel, which can be implemented by a finite-depth unitary circuit with an ancilla qubit added to every system site.
-This means that the averaged correlation functions are constrained by the Lieb-Robinson bound and therefore cannot undergo a nonlocal change.
+More generally, the averaged behavior of any correlation function linear in the density matrix cannot change in response to local measurements which act on different sites to the operators in the correlation function.
+The key point is that averaging over a measurement outcome is equivalent to replacing the measurement with a local quantum channel, which could just have well been implemented using a local unitary and an ancillary degree of freedom.
+The effects of local unitary operations are strictly local, and therefore so are the effects of measurements on averages of correlation function that are linear in post-measurement density matrices.

 The correlation functions that we focus on are those of $\nabla \hat \phi$ and $e^{i\hat \theta}$.
 In particular, we probe correlations between quantum fluctuations of the density via

 and the phase through